 You have a responsibility to understand the specific retention rules and practices that apply within your organization.
 The definition of “record” is very broad and different records have different retention periods.
 You should refer to the Global Records Information Management Policy for more detailed guidance in this area and check with your manager for all applicable retention rules and practices.
 In no case may records involved in a pending or threatened litigation, government inquiry or under subpoena or other information request, be discarded or destroyed, regardless of the periods specified in the Global Records Information Management Policy.
 In addition, you may never destroy, alter, or conceal, with an improper purpose, any record or otherwise impede any official proceeding, either personally, in conjunction with, or by attempting to influence, another person.

 The Code of Business Conduct & Ethics applies to all ADP associates and its Board of Directors.
-There shall be no waiver of any part of the Code, except by a vote of the Board of Directors, which will ascertain whether a waiver is appropriate and ensure that the waiver is accompanied by appropriate controls designed to protect ADP.
+There can be no waiver of any part of the Code, except by a vote of the Board of Directors, which will ascertain whether a waiver is appropriate and ensure that the waiver is accompanied by appropriate controls designed to protect ADP.

 In the event that any waiver is granted, the waiver will be posted on the ADP website, thereby allowing the ADP shareholders to evaluate the merits of the particular waiver.

 Your conduct can reinforce an ethical atmosphere and positively influence the conduct of fellow associates.
 If you are aware of or suspect misconduct, including a violation of any applicable law, you must report it to the appropriate level of management.

 |Direct phone:||1-973-974-7377 (Accessible from all locations)|